Your brain on boredom

 Social cognition.
 Understanding what another person is thinking — their intentions, motivations, emotional state — relies on the DMN.
 It is the neural basis of what psychologists call theory of mind, and its dysfunction has been implicated in conditions from autism to schizophrenia (Mars et al., 2012; Li, Mai, and Liu, 2014).

 Creative incubation.
-In a now-frequently-cited study, Baird and colleagues (2012) found that participants performed significantly better on the Unusual Uses Task — a standard creativity measure — after a period of mind-wandering than after a rest period, a demanding task, or no break at all.
-The mechanism they proposed is that unfocused thought allows ideas from different cognitive domains to collide in ways that focused attention prevents.
+In a now-frequently-cited study, Baird and colleagues (2012) found that participants performed significantly better on the Unusual Uses Task — a standard creativity measure — specifically on problems they had previously encountered after a period of mind-wandering, compared with a demanding task or no break at all.
+The improvement was an incubation effect, not a general creativity boost: unfocused thought appeared to give earlier-seen problems more time to settle, allowing ideas from different cognitive domains to collide in ways that focused attention prevents.

-Consolidation of identity.
-Mary Helen Immordino-Yang and her colleagues at USC have argued, in a series of papers beginning in 2012, that the DMN is the network in which adolescents construct a stable sense of self and moral identity.
-"Rest is not idleness," they write.
-"It is during rest that we consolidate our experiences into our sense of self" (Immordino-Yang, Christodoulou, and Singh, 2012).
+Reflection and identity.
+Mary Helen Immordino-Yang and her colleagues at USC have argued, in a series of papers beginning in 2012, that the DMN supports the kind of social and emotional reflection through which an adolescent gradually develops a stable sense of self.
+Their Perspectives on Psychological Science article "Rest Is Not Idleness" makes the case that periods of undirected thought are when much of this consolidation happens (Immordino-Yang, Christodoulou, and Singh, 2012).

 Collectively, the picture is that the DMN is doing some of the brain's most expensive and least substitutable work.
 It is how the brain knits the rest of its activity into a coherent life.